rwaldron/tc39-notes/es8/2017-03/mar-22.md

 DH: To have to say "something else" to qualify what seems like it should be the default behavior for that construct seems wrong.

-??: and you would end up needig a keyword to indicate "put it on the prototype", which seems like a problem.
+??: and you would end up needing a keyword to indicate "put it on the prototype", which seems like a problem.

-BT: I also want to make broader point: I'm not saying that people I talked to represent the broader community, but it behooves us to realize that we can't really evaluate benefits of orthogonality without talking to developers and making sure they can even see that there are axes in place in the first place.
+BT: I also want to make a broader point: I'm not saying that people I talked to represent the broader community, but it behooves us to realize that we can't really evaluate benefits of orthogonality without talking to developers and making sure they can even see that there are axes in place in the first place.

 AWB: And when you talk to developers who have already been using some syntax to do this, that's a different sample than talking to developers who have not had a syntax.